MarcusWolschon/osmeditor4android/documentation/docs/help/en/Main map display.md

  * **Align background** - align the current background layer, this can be done manually or from the image alignment database *(requires network connectivity)*
  * **Apply stored offset to imagery** - apply stored offset, if it exists, for the current background layer
- * **Add imagery from OAM** - query OAM for layers in the current map view and display a list allowing to add them to the local configuration
  * **More imagery tools**
     * **Update imagery layer configuration** - download a current version of the imagery layer configuration. *(requires network connectivity)*
     * **Flush all tile caches** - empty all on device tile caches.